i05nagai/memorandum/language/english_speaking.md

     * you can track your sphiment sing your ship tracking number
 * scan
     * can you please scan the form and send it back tome?
+    * to examine sth carefully
+    * if an image or text on paper is scanned into a comptuer , it is cahnged into electric information by a special device
+    * if you scan a text you read it quickly
+        * I scanned a few pages of the book and thought it looked interesting
+    * look
+    * make picture
+    * poem
+    * he act of looking at or through something carefully or quickly
+        * A quick scan of my calendar shows that I'm pretty busy this week
+        * a security scan of passengers’ bags
+    * to use a piece of electronic equipment to get information from sth such as bank card or a product's barcode
+    * a quick look through something, especially in order to check that it is good enough
+        * Can you give this letter a quick scan?
 * model
     * this is digital model of the hosue we are designing
 * stream